workingtheory/express-ad/README.md

-# Electrode-friendly express authentication module
+# Microsoft Active Directory Authentication Module for Express-based node apps

 ## Three-Step Setup

-1. First install this package in your electrode app `yarn add express-ad`
+1. First install this package in your express app `yarn add express-ad`

-2. Then add the following in your electrode app's `/config` folder:
+2. Then add the following in your express app's `/config` folder:

     ```
     {